Statistics of Words

 Observed associative horizon4-0.70

 In parentheses the number of score pairs on which that estimated g factor loading is based.
 The goal of this is to verify the hypothesis that g becomes less important, accounts for a smaller proportion of the variance, at higher I.Q. levels.
-The mere fact of restricting the range like this also depresses the g loading compared to computing it over the test's full range, so it would be normal for both values to be lower than the test's full-range g loading.
+The mere fact of restricting the range like this also depresses the g loading compared to computing it over the test's full range, so it would be normal for these values to be lower than the test's full-range g loading.

 Error

-Scores by age
+Scores by age for Words

-Age class n median score
+Age class n Median score

 50 to 54234.0